contact sales: (855) FLUENT-8or(855) 358-3688

 PPM Consultant

-For the effective use of big data, along with the IT specialists and developers as mentioned above, it is also necessary to involve data scientists.
-Sadly, there are still very few of those available now, and all of them are quite costly specialists.
-Although a few tools on the market facilitate their work (Presto, Impala, and Spark SQL for SQL data processing in distributed Hadoop or AtScale repositories, connecting the BI system with the Hadoop cluster), they still cannot satisfy the end-users in terms of self-service.
-In this regard, vendors are increasingly paying attention to the technology of artificial intelligence (AI).
-Microsoft has integrated Siri voice assistant with AI elements with the server-side of Power BI so that end business users can formulate queries to the analytical system in natural language and even voice.
-(That said, we want to remind you that a year ago one of the user-oriented trends was operating Power BI via mobile apps and even Apple Watches.)
+For the effective use of big data, along with the IT specialists and developers mentioned above, it is also necessary to involve data scientists.
+Sadly, there are still very few of those available now, and all of them are pretty costly specialists.
+However, a few tools on the market facilitate their work.
+Presto, Impala, and Spark SQL for SQL data processing in distributed Hadoop or AtScale repositories, connecting the BI system with the Hadoop cluster.
+They still cannot satisfy the end-users in terms of self-service.

 Cognitive Services and AI in Power BI